pursuit-curriculum/unit-full-stack-web-development/bootstrap-css/README.md

 ## Shifting Strategies

-While a base understanding of CSS is critical in building websites, to get the most out of a code library/framework is the ability to read the documentation and learn to use the built-in features.
+While a base understanding of CSS is critical in building websites, to get the most out of a code library/framework, more important is the ability to read the documentation and learn to use the built-in features.

 [Bootstrap's documentation](https://getbootstrap.com/docs/5.0/getting-started/introduction/) is quite good.
 As you look through it, you will see its many features.
 The more you build with it, the more you'll learn.
 Today we'll focus on getting set up and looking at some basic features.